Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs

+The key assumption behind this approach is that an LLM is better equipped to select the relevant relations at each step than a separate selection module.
+In particular, the LLM can base its selection on the actual reasoning requirements rather than relying on surface-level semantic similarity.

 Empirically, SoG delivers strong and consistent gains across six KGQA benchmarks spanning Freebase and Wikidata.
-Our method achieves state-of-the-art performance on all six datasets, with particularly notable improvements on Wikidata-based benchmarks where we see average gains of over 16\% compared to previous best methods.
-On Freebase datasets, SoG consistently outperforms existing approaches with meaningful improvements across different reasoning complexities.
-These results demonstrate that our simple, observation-driven design can match or exceed more elaborate architectures while maintaining computational efficiency and broad applicability across different KG schemas.
+Our method achieves state-of-the-art performance on five of six datasets.
+The improvements are particularly notable on Wikidata-based benchmarks, where we achieve gains of over 11.3\% compared to previous best methods.

-Our main contributions are as follows: \begin{itemize}[leftmargin=2.5em] \item We propose a general KGQA framework called Search-on-Graph (SoG) that uses a single LLM with an iterative 1-hop \textsc{Search} function to reliably navigate diverse graph schemas. \item We analyze several design choices (function output format, relation filtering, few-shot examples, and model selection) and show how careful design of these components improves overall performance and efficiency. \item We conduct extensive experiments demonstrating that SoG's simple, plug-and-play design achieves state-of-the-art results across six widely-used KGQA benchmarks. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We propose Search-on-Graph (SoG), a simple yet effective KGQA framework that fully exploits the reasoning capability of LLMs and a 1-hop \textsc{Search} function is designed to inform the LLMs about the existing relations in KG.
+Unlike beam search methods that maintain parallel exploration paths with context-free pruning, SoG performs context-aware navigation based on the full reasoning history, avoiding semantic drift.